Skip to main content

 1. Check ops.db.ms for slow database queries

-2. Review cacheMisses count (high misses = more DB hits)
+2. Review cacheMisses count - high misses mean more database hits

 3. Inspect individual operation max times for bottlenecks